How Much Does a Walk-in Bath Cost?

 Labour is costed based on time, and as such, the more complex the bath’s design, the longer it takes to install.
 Additionally, if there is any preparation work required before the bath can be installed, this will be factored into the overall labour quote.

-You will need a bathroom fitter to install your bath, with the average cost for installation being around £1000.
 Bear in mind that a simple walk-in bath may only cost around £500, and more complex walk-in baths may be more like £1,500.
 Also, consider that extra features like motorised seats and chromotherapy lights will add time to the installation process.

 walk-in bath

-Most walk-in baths can be installed in 1-2 days.
 This will usually consist of clearing the area for the bath, disposing of whatever was in place, and then refining the plumbing spaces for the installation of the new walk-in bath.
 From here, the bath will be fixed in place, and the plumbing connected up and tested fully for everything from watertightness to temperature controls.

 However, if there are many additional features to install, this could take another 1-2 days.
 More complex, luxury walk-in baths will take more like 2-3 days to install, plus the additional time for added features.

-Cost Factors for a Walk-In Bath
+What Factors Impact Walk-In Bath Costs?

 When purchasing and installing a walk-in bath, several cost factors come into play, from the initial price of the tub to installation and additional features.
 Here’s a breakdown of what to consider: